Countly/countly-sdk-documentation/java/current.md

       </tr>
     </tbody>
   </table>
-  <h4>Recording direct request</h4>
+  <h4>Recording direct requests</h4>
   <p>
-    The SDK allows you to record direct requests.
-To record request provides request data along with device id and timestamp.
-Here is detail:
+    The SDK allows you to record direct requests to the server.
+To record a request you should provide the request data along with the device id and timestamp.
+    Here are the details:
   </p>
   <ul>
     <li>
-      <strong><span data-preserver-spaces="true">deviceID-</span></strong><span data-preserver-spaces="true"> Device id is mandatory, if it is null or empty data will not record.&nbsp;</span>
+      <strong><span data-preserver-spaces="true">deviceID-</span></strong><span data-preserver-spaces="true"> Device id is mandatory, so if it is null or empty no data will be recorded.&nbsp;</span>
     </li>
     <li>
-      <strong>requestData-</strong> <span>It is a key and value map</span>
+      <strong>requestData-</strong> <span>It is a map of key/value pairs</span>
-      it can not be null or empty<span>.
+      and it should not be null or empty<span>.
 The accepted data type for the value is </span><span>"String".</span>
     </li>
     <li>
       <strong>timestamp -</strong>
       <span data-preserver-spaces="true">It is time in milliseconds.
-It is not mandatory, and you may set it <strong>null</strong>.</span>
+It is not mandatory, and you may set it to <strong>null</strong>.</span>
     </li>
   </ul>
   <p>For example:</p>
   <pre><code class="java">Map&lt;String, String&gt; requestData = <span>new </span>HashMap&lt;&gt;();<br>requestData.put(<span>"device_id"</span>, <span>"device-id-2"</span>);<br>requestData.put(<span>"timestamp"</span>, <span>"1646640780130"</span>);<br>requestData.put(<span>"key-name"</span>, <span>"data"</span>);<br><br>Countly.<span>backendMode</span>().recordDirectRequest("device-id-1", requestData, <span>1646640780130L</span>);</code></pre>
   <p>
-    <span data-preserver-spaces="true">Values in 'requestData' map will override the base request's respective values.
-In the above example, 'timestamp' and 'device_id' will override respective values in the base request.</span>
+    <span data-preserver-spaces="true">Values in the 'requestData' map will override the base request's respective values.
+In the above example, 'timestamp' and 'device_id' will be overridden by their respective values in the base request.</span>
   </p>
   <p>
-    <strong><span data-preserver-spaces="true">Note:</span></strong><span data-preserver-spaces="true">&nbsp;'sdk_name', 'sdk_version', and 'checksum256' are protected by SDK, their values will not override.</span><span data-preserver-spaces="true"></span>
+    <strong><span data-preserver-spaces="true">Note:</span></strong><span data-preserver-spaces="true">&nbsp;'sdk_name', 'sdk_version', and 'checksum256' are protected by default and their values will not overridden by 'requestData'.</span><span data-preserver-spaces="true"></span>
   </p>
-  <h3 id="checking-if-init-has-been-called" class="anchor-heading">Getting request queue size</h3>
+  <h3 id="checking-if-init-has-been-called" class="anchor-heading">Getting the request queue size</h3>
   <p>
-    <span>In case you would like to get size of request queue call:</span>
+    <span>In case you would like to get the size of the request queue, you can use:</span>
   </p>
   <pre><span><code class="java hljs">int queueSize = Countly.backendMode().getQueueSize();</code></span></pre>
   <p>
-    It will return the count of requests in memory request queue.
+    It will return the number of requests of the request queue in the memory.
   </p>
 </div>